Home > Online Learning > NOVA Online Policies and Procedures

 Annandale, VA 22003-3796

-Northern Virginia/Washington DC metropolitan area residents: All ELI courses require proctored exams.
+Northern Virginia/Washington DC metropolitan area residents: All NOVA Online courses require proctored exams.
 You are required to take your exams at a NOVA testing center or to use our online proctoring service, ProctorU, if it is available in your course.
 You can take your exam at any one of NOVA’s six campus testing centers (Manassas, Woodbridge, Springfield, Annandale, Alexandria and Loudon).
 NOVA campus Testing Centers

 Active duty and deployed service members may request proctoring through a military education or test control officer.